 When it comes to starting a business, Delaware has been one of the leading states for more than 100 years.
 Delaware hosts more than 1 million businesses.
-63% of Forune 500 companies also are in Delaware.
-Last year, people started more than 145 businesses in Delaware and 70% of these businesses are LLCs.
+63% of Fortune 500 companies also are in Delaware.
+Last year, people started more than 145 companies in Delaware, and 70% of these businesses are LLCs.

-One of the main reasons why companies choose Delaware is that its laws are constantly improved to provide companies with stability and flexibility.
+One of the main reasons why companies choose Delaware is that its laws are improved continuously to provide companies with stability and flexibility.

 Corporate laws in Delaware decides the legal frame for the internal affairs of companies.
-The High Court in the state, on the other hand, is famous for its quick and equal approach to important and complex conflicts.
-Delaware Division of Corporations is also famous for its professional approach to corporate clients.
+The High Court in the state, on the other hand, is famous for its quick and equal approach to essential and complex conflicts.
+Delaware Division of Corporations is also renowned for its professional approach to corporate clients.

 Delaware’s corporate law system attracts many companies around the world.
-Delaware Division of Corporations functions as a company rather than a government body to fulfil the complicated needs of its clients.
+Delaware Division of Corporations functions as a company rather than a government body to fulfill the complex needs of its clients.
 Delaware Division of Corporations, for the first time, started a paperless, online and expedited service in the U.S.

-Division of Corporations is open until midnight 4 days a week to fulfil the needs of its clients and it is certified ISO-9001.
+Division of Corporations is open until midnight four days a week to fulfill the needs of its clients, and it is certified ISO-9001.
 Companies pay their franchise tax and several application fees adjusted to be competitive with other states.

 Delaware Department of Revenue is responsible for collecting tax and income information from company owners, partners, directors or other individuals related to the company operating within the State.

 Companies started in Delaware are also responsible for federal tax laws and application requirements.
-Ownership information is followed by the U.S. Federal Government via Tax ID applications, annual tax returns or financial account reports.
+The U.S. Federal Government follows ownership information via Tax ID applications, annual tax returns or financial account reports.
 Profitable ownership in the U.S. is regarded as tax information, so it is subjected to strict confidentiality and can only be accessed by authorized people or organizations.

 Just as in other states, companies must state some ownership information (name and address of the owners) in their franchise tax report.
 Incorporation applications and annual franchise tax reports are public records.